Great-value stays and self-drive options mean that there's more variety than ever for exploring the wilds of South

 Nyerere National Park, Tanzania, by Izzy

 Unbeknown to many, in the south of Tanzania lies Africa’s largest game reserve.
 As it’s often overlooked and situated away from the well-worn tracks of the main safari trail, Selous Game Reserve is an ideal place to get away from the crowds, allowing for a truly authentic experience.
 The Rufiji River runs through the reserve, attracting hippo and vibrant birdlife, and with the varied landscapes comes a wide mix of wildlife.

 Despite the air of exclusivity here, the money that you spend on a safari in Selous goes much farther than it would if you were in northern Tanzania, as you’re able to take part in a range of activities not easily arranged in the north.

 I highly recommend guided walking safaris as they allow you to appreciate the smaller aspects of the bush that you might not otherwise notice, from paw prints in the dirt to unusual insects and brightly plumed birds.
 The expert guides can tell you the finest details about the wildlife and where they slot into the local ecosystem.
 There’s also a chance that you’ll come across larger animals, making for some heart-stopping moments.

 Boat safaris are also a key activity here.
 Gliding along the river in the early morning light, you can watch closely as animals take their first drink of the day, spy crocodiles basking along the banks, and get within splashing distance of swimming hippo.

-Game drives are still popular here, with the reserve having the largest population of lions in Africa.
+Game drives are still popular here, with the reserve having the largest population of lion in Africa.
 But knowing that you can combine this with a jaunt along the river or an in-depth exploration of the bush on foot adds another element to your safari.

 Kasane & Chobe National Park, Botswana, by Philippa